raul23/pyebooktools/examples.rst

 where

-- `--owi`_ is to enable the organization of ebook files without ISBNs
+- `--owi`_ is a flag to enable the organization of ebook files without ISBNs
 - `output_folder`_ will contain all the *renamed* ebook files for which an ISBN was found in it
 - `output_folder_uncertain`_ will contain all the *renamed*